jarossnd/arch-linux-install-notes/arch-linux-install-uefi-grub-triple-boot.md

     - Linux filesystem
     - Write

-9. Create the filesystems and mount:
+9. Create the filesystems and mount (replace sda* with the name of your HHD):
     - `fdisk -l` to view the partitions for the next step
     - `mkswap /dev/sda1`
     - `swapon /dev/sda1`